ettoremessina/quantum-experiments/README.md

 ## Random Number Generator
 [RandomNumberGenerator](./RandomNumberGenerator) folder contains a program written in 3 different languages in order to show how to generate a random integer number using the unpredictability of the measure of a qubit in superposition state because it is a form of natural randomness.

+## Cascade Hadamard Gates
+[CascadeHadamardGates](./CascadeHadamardGates) folder contains a program written in 3 different languages in order to show the behaviour of a cascade of Hadamard gates.